- Do I need to write a proposal to access data from COMPADRE and/or COMADRE?

 Q. How do I contribute to COMPADRE and/or COMADRE with demographic information?

-If you come across matrices that are not in COMPADRE or COMADRE (either in the current releases or in our “what’s in Store” site), please send the PDF/ancillary files with an explanatory note to email@example.com.
+If you come across matrices that are not in COMPADRE or COMADRE or have matrices of your own you’d like to contribute, please send the PDF/ancillary files with an explanatory note to firstname.lastname@example.org.

 Q. How and where do I find all the information that is being archived in COMPADRE and in COMADRE?